brianhigh/envh543/ex0618prob2d.md

 ![](ex0618prob2d_files/figure-html/plot-mc2d-1.png)

-## Appendix: A look inside an `mcnode` object
+## A look inside an `mcnode` object

 You may have wondered, "What is an `mcnode` anyway?"
-It is a object containing an array of class `mcnode` and some attributes.
+It is an object containing an array of class `mcnode` and some attributes.
 We can make one manually and compare it with one made with `mcdata()`.
 Let's try this with our transposed quantile array.